-- 1. If you convert an existing business, such as a corporation, into an LLC there may be tax implications, such as: - The conversion may result in a taxable gain; - Employment tax wage bases may be affected. - 2.
-Special rules may apply when your LLC has an operating loss: - The amount of loss you can deduct may be limited because of your limited liability for LLC debts. - Passive Activity Loss limitation may restrict the amount of loss you can deduct.
+- implications, such as: - The conversion may result in a taxable gain; - Employment tax wage bases may be affected. - 2.
+Special rules may apply when your LLC has an operating loss: - The amount of loss you can deduct may be limited because of your limited liability for LLC debts.3 - Passive Activity Loss limitation may restrict the amount of loss you can deduct.4